 Contact Our Las Vegas Construction Accident Attorneys for a Free Case Evaluation

-With assistance from the legal team at Breyer Law Offices, P.C., you may receive medical benefits, periodic payments to cover your lost wages during recovery, job training, and rehabilitation services – whatever it is you need to get back on your feet.
+With assistance from The Husband & Wife Law Team, you may receive medical benefits, periodic payments to cover your lost wages during recovery, job training, and rehabilitation services – whatever it is you need to get back on your feet.
 You have nothing to lose by calling our Las Vegas office at (702) 380-8000.
 Let us start helping you today.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.